Solicitors: PII renewed? What next?

 For example, if the target business undertakes a lot of high risk work and its acquisition would significantly change your firm’s risk profile, you may inadvertently be restricting the number of insurers who will be willing to insure your business in the future.
 It is better to know this sooner rather than later.

-We can also discuss your proposals with your existing insurer to identify what the potential impact of the merger might be on their continued appetite for your business, and the extent of any additional premium.
+We can also discuss your proposals with your existing insurer to identify what the potential impact of the merger might be on their continued appetite for your business, and the extent of any additional premium which may be payable.

 For those who are interested to read more on this subject we recommend our article entitled “Buying or merging with another law firm?
 Proceed with care” available here.